dalinvip/cnn-lstm-bilstm-deepcnn-clstm-in-pytorch/README.md

 ## Introduction
-* Themotional classification tasks that apply multiple neural network
+* The sentiment classification tasks that apply multiple neural network
 * the repository is being updated......
 ## Requirement
 * python 3